LukeMS/daimonin/client3d/make/win32/CodeBlocks/ReadMe.txt

 /// Client3d as Code::Blocks project HOWTO
 ///===================================================

-Install a Code::Blocks Version > 1.0rc2 (with MinGW compiler)
+Install the latest nightly build of Code::Blocks.
-(Search the Ogre3d forum for help on this step)
+Install MinGW C++ Toolbox (Read the wiki pages on Ogre3d).

 ----
 1) Start the Setup.bat
 2) Dblclk on the Code::Blocks project file